HyperLife:

 sir?"
 The stewardess with the rose eye-shadow stands waiting by

-her cart.
 "Uh--sure, I'll have a beer."

 "And how about the little girl?"